What-If-Sec/SoLa-042025-Bootcamp/Module 5/5.1 Introduction to Bash Scripting/Activity 4 - Bash Functions, Arguments, & Parameters.md

 By writing the function’s name followed by any arguments in the script.
 </details>

-7. What will happen if you call greet_user without passing any arguments?
+7. What will happen if you call greet_user script without passing any arguments?
     1. It will continue without greeting the user
     2. The script will display an error message and stop.
     3. It will prompt the user to enter values for the arguments.